Speed Test Plus

 See Options for High Quality Business Internet Services from Fusion Connect

 SD-WAN: Stop Internet Downtime

-SD-WAN provides a clean, reliable way to access your Cloud services.
+SD-WAN provides a simple and reliable way to secure access to your Cloud services.
 Voice and real-time application failover, load balancing, dynamic path selection, and forward error correction ensure that your business enjoys the highest level of application performance.
-Find out more about SD-WAN.

 Understanding Your Broadband Quality Results

 Fusion Connect’s Speed Test Plus measures more than download and upload speed.

 Fusion Connect’s Speed Test Plus checks broadband speed and is also an internet quality test.
 Most Internet speed tests start and end with download and upload speeds.
 We give you more, leveraging decades of experience to formulate new performance quality benchmarks - latency and jitter - that directly affect the day-to-day realities of today's businesses.

 Why Should I Test My Internet Speed and Quality?